skoolkid/skoolkit/sphinx/source/man/rzxplay.py.rst

 --fps FPS
   Run at this many frames per second (default: 50).
 0 means maximum speed.

+--map FILE
+  Log addresses of executed instructions to a file.

 --no-screen
   Run without a screen.